Warning: Some of the images in the story below may be considered graphic.

 Now, the Department of Human Services is investigating the claims.

-DHS says the owner of the day care voluntarily shut the doors as a result of the claims.
+DHS says the owner of the day care voluntarily shut their doors earlier this week as a result of the claims.

 Officials say this isn’t the first time “Happiness Is A Learning Center” has had a run-in with DHS.